renatabiniek/moodbox/README.md

 correct templates rendered

-console errors during user actions?
+no console errors during user actions

 Link to testing schedule file here...

 *

 * The program has been tested on various browsers on desktop and mobile: